herd/herdtools7/litmus/README.txt

-** What is litmus? **
+** What is litmus 'Seven' ? **

-  Given assembler programs for Power, ARM, or X86 (a litmus test) litmus generates C programs, whose execution will test the memory model of the executing machine.
+  Given assembler programs for Power, ARM, AArch64 or X86 (a litmus test) litmus7 generates C programs, whose execution will test the memory model of the executing machine.

-  Litmus is part of the diy tool suite.
+  Litmus7 is part of the diy tool suite.

+** litmus7 is the successor of litmus

 ** Home **
 http://diy.inria.fr/